BULL RUN, VA

 most of the troops went back by the same route they had come

-upon the field in the morning, and made the long detour by way
+upon the field in the morning, and made the long detour by

 of Sudley ford.
 With few exceptions all regimental and

-brigade formations were entirely lost, every man being intent
+brigade formations were entirely lost, every man being

 on getting to Centerville as soon as possible.
 Fortunately